django/django-localflavor/docs/index.rst

 Unicode objects (``u'mystring'``) for strings, rather than setting the encoding in the file.
 See any of the existing flavors for examples.

+See the `contributing documentation`_ for how to run the tests while working on a local flavor.

 If you consider adding a new localflavor for country here are some examples that you might consider implementing: